 Don’t leave it too late to order your repeat prescriptions

-With two weeks to go until Christmas, people with long term health conditions such as asthma, diabetes, lung and heart disease are being reminded not to leave it too late to get their repeat prescriptions.
+With Christmas just under a week to go, people who are living with a long term health condition such as asthma, diabetes, lung or heart disease are being reminded not to leave it too late to order their repeat prescriptions.

-Dr Phil Huxley, Chair of NHS East Lancashire CCG, added: “My advice is to check your medication is up to date and if necessary contact your GP practice for a repeat prescription or for a check-up.
+“My advice is to check your medication is up to date and if necessary contact your GP practice for a repeat prescription.
+I would also urge people to be prepared should you become ill over the winter period.
+Commonly required medications are:

 • Cough medicine